Philosophy of a Knife

-Philosophy of a Knife is a 2008 Russian-American horror film written, produced, shot, edited, and directed by Andrey Iskanov.
-It covers the Japanese Army's Unit 731, mixing archival footage, interviews, and extremely graphic reenactments of experiments performed there.
+Philosophy of a Knife is a 2008 documentary exploitation horror film written, produced, shot, edited, and directed by Andrey Iskanov.
+It covers the Japanese Army's Unit 731, mixing archival footage, interviews, and extremely graphic reenactments of experiments.

 The film is four hours long and is presented in two parts (Part one and Part two).
 It was shot in black and white and in English.
 The interviews are shot in color and have English subtitles.

 Plot

-During World War II in Japan, a covert division known as Unit 731 conducts gruesome experiments on humans in its research for biological and chemical warfare.
+During World War II in China, a Japanese covert division known as Unit 731 conducts gruesome experiments on humans in its research for biological and chemical warfare.

 Release

 Philosophy of a Knife was shown at the 2008 Sitges Film Festival.
 TLA Releasing and Unearthed Films released the unrated film on DVD in July 2008.

 Soundtrack

 The film features Manoush and Cyanide Savior's song "Dead Before Born" as well as a song by A. Shevchenko, "Forgive Me", with Manoush speaking the introduction to the track.
 It also includes an original score by Shevchenko.

 A selection of tracks named Choice Cuts from Philosophy of a Knife has been released as a limited edition double vinyl, plus a bonus CD by Spikerot Records in 2018.